Excellent Research

 • Books MBA students read treat customer research and market analysis as business fundamentals.
 Books and courses are filled with case studies of companies that succeeded or failed based on what they understood about their audiences, and how they chose to address that market.

-And yet we’ve mostly ignored these messages.
-We treat research like a cuttable corner.
-We pretend we are “leaner” if we cut anything from our process that appears to take noticeable time.
-We keep the “work fast from assumptions” advice that we wanted to hear, and ignore the “do thorough discovery research before trying to solve problems you don’t understand” piece we didn’t want to hear.
+And yet companies mostly ignore these messages.
+They keep the “work fast from assumptions” advice they wanted to hear, and ignore the “do thorough discovery research before trying to solve problems you don’t understand” piece they didn’t want to hear.

 When every company is fast, you win when you deliver quality and value.